‘There are people who want to force a mother to go on this journey’

 She was subsequently contacted by the hospital in Liverpool and offered an appointment just days before Christmas.
 “We had a pantomime booked with the kids on that day and they knew about it and they had Christmas shows.”

-She was also told that because she had had a previous C-section she could be in hospital in the UK for a week.
-The couple were also very concerned about winter weather impacting flights home which could have seen them miss Christmas Day with their young children.
+She was also told that because she had had a previous C-section, she could be in hospital in the UK for a week.

 ‘Smuggle the baby home’

-But what troubled them most was the what would happen to their baby after the procedure and how they would get her home from the UK.
-“Basically you have to smuggle the baby onto the flight or sail home with the baby in the boot of your car or in many cases leave her.
+But what troubled them most was what would happen to their baby after the procedure, and how they would get her home from the UK.
+“Basically you have to smuggle the baby onto the flight, or sail home with the baby in the boot of your car, or in many cases leave her.
 I couldn’t bear to do that.”

-The hospital in Liverpool said that if she did not take the pre-Christmas appointment she would be “put be down as a refusal and we don’t know when we can give you another appointment”.
+The hospital in Liverpool said if she did not take the pre-Christmas appointment, she would be “put be down as a refusal and we don’t know when we can give you another appointment”.

 They tried to keep things as normal as possible for the sake of their two children.
 “Christmas dinner was still cooked and Santy still came,” she said.